Student finances

 During your time as a student, there might be a range of expenses you have to budget for – and these can really add up.

-See the monthly cost of living table below to estimate some of your expenses for 2024:
+See the monthly cost of living table below to estimate some of your expenses:

-***These costs assume that the dependent child is not of school age and does not factor in childcare costs.
+• Family costs assume that the dependant child is not of school age and does not factor in childcare costs.
 View fees for school-aged dependents.

 This table should be taken as a guide only.
 Study Australia provides a helpful online cost of living calculator to estimate your weekly, monthly, and yearly living costs in greater detail.